samhirtarif/react-audio-recorder/README.md

 ### **AudioRecorder** Component

-You can use an out-of-the-box component that takes `onRecordingComplete` function as a prop and calls it when you save the recording
+You can use an out-of-the-box component that takes `onRecordingComplete` method as a prop and calls it when you save the recording

 ```js
 import React from "react";